Arborist

 Entry requirements

-To become an arborist you need to have
+To become an arborist you need to complete one of:

-- or complete an apprenticeship and gain a New Zealand Certificate in Primary Industry Skills (Horticulture)(Arboriculture)(Level 4).
+• an apprenticeship to gain a New Zealand Certificate in Primary Industry Skills (Horticulture)(Arboriculture)(Level 4).

 You need to have a full driver's licence and pass drug and alcohol tests.